 You have the opportunity to link theory to practice by analysing a real organisational issue.
 Having identified a project (with the approval of both the client company and the Module Leader) you investigate a particular issue, one that can be supported through the relevant literature and by conducting primary research with the client.
 This module is not an internship but can be taken in conjunction with an internship you have identified and are participating in.
 The ‘issue’ in question may be current management problem for the client organisation or related to future strategic choices.
 The Client project provides you with a significant learning and personal development experience.

-The work placement is an opportunity to gain 8-months work experience in the UK or abroad in a digital marketing role.
-You will undertake a major project activity in a commercial or non-profit organisation.
+A work placement is a great opportunity to gain eight months work experience in the UK or abroad in a marketing role.
+You will be undertaking a major project in a commercial or non-profit organisation.
 Throughout this module, you will be applying practical concepts you have learned in the course.
-When you are working for the organisation, you will be responsible for managing a significant proportion of your own learning, including tracking and recording your progress.
+When you are working for the organisation, you will be responsible for managing a large proportion of your own learning, including tracking and recording your progress.
 Based on your proposal developed in the Research Methods module, you will then be assigned a supervisor to aid you throughout this period.

 As our courses are reviewed regularly as part of our quality assurance framework, course content and module choices may change from those listed in the course entry.

 Much of the teaching on the course takes the form of interactive workshops, but there are also lectures from staff and visiting speakers.
 Lectures, discussions, role-play exercises and seminars are linked with selected case studies and assessments to strengthen your practical analysis and decision-making skills.
 You will develop your skills in working as part of a team through structured group assignments and online group-based marketing simulation.